dhall-lang/dhall-lang/standard/semantics.md

     Γ ⊢ ±n : Integer

-The built-in functions on `Integer/show` have the following types:
+The built-in functions on `Integer` have the following types:

     ─────────────────────────────────